LiviuCP/LearnLisp/README.md

 It has been created for educational purposes only, i.e. as a measure of my progress in learning this language.

+Note: for running the tests the lisp-unit framework from https://github.com/OdonataResearchLLC/lisp-unit is required.
+This is implemented as submodule within the LearnLisp project.
+After cloning the repository please run:

+      git submodule init
+      git submodule update

+It is also recommended to run the last command each time a git pull is executed.

-Note: for running the tests you need to download the lisp-unit framework from https://github.com/OdonataResearchLLC/lisp-unit.
-The root directory of this repo should be pulled into the same parent directory as the LearnLisp project.
-Run the tests by executing exectests.lisp from the LearnLisp/Tests directory.
-For more information please read the documentation contained in the lisp-unit repo.
+You can run the tests by executing exectests.lisp from the LearnLisp/Tests directory.
+For more information regarding the unit testing framework please read the documentation contained in the lisp-unit repo (see above link).

 2. Project Contents